keikai/doc/axyra/dev-ref/Native_Loader.md

 # How resolution works

-On first use of any API that touches the engine, the SDK:
+On first use of any API that touches the engine, the native loader:

 1. Checks the `axyra.native.path` system property.
 If set, it loads that file directly and stops.